-We will always attempt to negotiate with the occupier or owner to give them an opportunity to fix the issue voluntarily, before we go with issuing a fire hazard removal notice.
+We will always attempt to negotiate with the occupier or owner to give them an opportunity to fix the issue voluntarily before we issue a fire hazard removal notice.

 The occupier of the land where the fire hazard is located is primarily responsible for its removal or destruction.
 If the land is unoccupied, then the responsibility passes to the owner of the land.